Kennyy02/Blockchain-Grading-System/RESET_ADMIN_PASSWORD.md

 ## Troubleshooting

+### Error: "getaddrinfo for mysql.railway.internal failed: No such host is known"

+**This happens when using `railway run` - it runs locally with Railway's env vars but can't access Railway's internal network.**

+**Solution:** Use Railway's **web interface shell** instead (Option B above).
+The web shell runs directly on Railway's servers and can access the internal database.

 ### Error: "No connection could be made because the target machine actively refused it"

 **This means you're trying to run the command locally, but your database is on Railway.**

-**Solution:** Run the command on Railway using one of the methods above, not on your local machine.
+**Solution:** Run the command on Railway using the web interface shell (Option B), not on your local machine.

 ### If the command doesn't work on Railway: